mother/gns3-docs/docs/troubleshooting-faq/troubleshoot-gns3.md

 ```

 ## Dynamips
-If you have any issue with Dynamips make sure you are using one of the recommended images listed [here](https://docs.gns3.com/1-kBrTplBltp9P3P-AigoMzlDO-ISyL1h3bYpOl5Q8mQ/index.html) CHECKLINK
+If you have any issue with Dynamips make sure you are using one of the recommended images listed [here](../emulators/cisco-ios-images-for-dynamips)

 ### My IOS configuration is not saving
 Like a real hardware you need to save the configuration before the device is powered off.
 You can do that with write memory command.